vladstejeroiu/Data-Visualisation/README.md

 Visualisation tools
 * Jupyter Notebook
-Programming language
-* Python
+* Programming language: Python
-Declarative statistical visualisation library
+* Declarative statistical visualisation library: Altair
-* Altair

 Details and explanations about the visualisations are in the files, in the form of comments.